jae686/srl-tutorials/01_hello_world/01_hello_world.md

 > It is recomended to out your project files under `SaturnRingLib/Projects`

 > [!TIP]
-> It is more simple to copy a sample into the `Projects` folder and then add and change files as needed.
+> It is more simple to copy a sample into the `Projects` folder and then add or change files as needed.

 ### Folder and File Structure :